DETAILED ACTION

 Since both Ohno et al. and Yamashita et al. teach a SiC epitaxial wafer, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention that the intrinsic 3C triangular defect disclosed by Ohno et al. can be a defect including a 3C polytype inside the epitaxial layer as disclosed by Yamashita et al., because (a) both Ohno et al. and Yamashita et al. disclose a SiC single crystal substrate having the same polytype and offcut angle, (b) therefore, the intrinsic 3C triangular defect disclosed by Ohno et al. can have the structure of the intrinsic 3C triangular defect disclosed by Yamashita et al. with the 3C polytype region during the epitaxial growth of the epitaxial layer, especially when the growth parameters disclosed by Ohno et al. and Yamashita et al. are (substantially) identical, since the claimed configuration of the 3C polytype triangular defect surrounded by the 4H polytype regions has been a commonly observed phenomenon as explained by Yamashita et al., and (c) in other words, when the epitaxial layer is primarily of the 4H polytype, the triangular defect having a 3C polytype would be surrounded by the 4H polytype region(s) in the epitaxial layer.

-Still further regarding claim 1, Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. differ from the claimed invention by not showing that the epitaxial layer includes one or more surface triangular defects, and each of the surface triangular defects is a defect having a triangular shape when seen with the optical microscope.
+Still further regarding claim 1, Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. differ from the claimed invention by not showing that the epitaxial layer includes surface triangular defects, and when a same location on the surface of the epitaxial layer is observed, each of the surface triangular defects is a defect which does not glow with a photoluminescence light having a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light, and each of the surface triangular defects is a defect having a triangular shape which is exposed in a surface microscope image obtained by using the confocal microscope with a differential interference contrast system, SICA.

 (I) Sasaki et al. disclose that “A triangular defect is a defect that is formed with a characteristic surface morphology on the surface of an epitaxial layer on a vicinal SiC single crystal substrate having an off angle” on lines 50-53 of column 1.